Noooste/azuretls-client/README.md

 fmt.Println(response.StatusCode, string(response.Body))
 ```

-If you're concerned about the reliability of a machine, you can improve security by manually setting pins prior to initiating any requests within the session, using the `session.AddPins` method.
+If you're concerned about the reliability of a server, you can improve security by manually setting pins prior to initiating any requests within the session, using the `session.AddPins` method.
 The pins are generated through the following series of steps:

 1. SubjectPublicKeyInfo is first DER-encoded.